-- An AE school that has previously adopted the PMF as Goals undergoing a ten-year charter review in SY 2021-22 or 2022-237: - o At its tenth-year charter review the campus will need to have earned: - At least 50% of the weighted score in three out of four categories (previously named indicators) on the AE PMF (Student Progress, Student Achievement, College and Career Readiness, and Leading Indicators) and at least 45% of the weighted score in the remaining category for each relevant school year: SY 2016-17 and 2017-18, or just SY 2017-18. - The school will need to have earned an average AE PMF score equal to or exceeding 45% for all SYs after and including 2018-19. - Improvement Provision: In cases where a school has not achieved the above threshold, the DC PCSB Board may, at its discretion, determine that a school has met its goals and student achievement expectations if the campus has demonstrated consistent improvement on overall PMF's scores over the five-year period.
-In exercising its discretion, the DC PCSB Board shall also consider the strength of un-tiered measures. - There is no AE school that has previously adopted the PMF as Goals undergoing renewal or a subsequent review within the next five years. - AE schools that did not adopt the PMF as Goals prior to SY 2018-19 that wishing to adopt the PMF as Goals in the future will adopt the following language for a review cycle that includes any school year between 2014-15 and 2017-18, inclusive: - o For each relevant school year 2014-15, 2015-16, 2016-17, and 2017-18, the school must meet the goals and student academic achievement expectations as agreed to in its Charter Agreement.
-For school years 2018-19 and beyond, the school must meet the standard consistent with that review period (i.e., 10-year review, renewal, or and subsequent reviews) as contained in this policy.
+- Improvement Provision: In cases where a school has not achieved the above threshold, the DC PCSB Board may, at its discretion, determine that a school has met its goals and student achievement expectations if the campus has demonstrated consistent improvement on overall PMF scores over the four-year period.
+In exercising its discretion, the DC PCSB Board shall also consider the strength of un-tiered measures. - An AE school that has previously adopted the PMF as Goals undergoing a ten-year charter review in SY 2021-22 or 2022-23: - o At its tenth-year charter review the campus will need to have earned: - At least 50% of the weighted score in three out of four categories (previously named indicators) on the AE PMF (Student Progress, Student Achievement, College and Career Readiness, and Leading Indicators) and at least 45% of the weighted score in the remaining category for each relevant school year: SY 2016-17 and 2017-18, or just SY 2017-18. - The school will need to have earned an average AE PMF score equal to or exceeding 45% for all SYs after and including 2018-19. - Improvement Provision: In cases where a school has not achieved the above threshold, the DC PCSB Board may, at its discretion, determine that a school has met its goals and student achievement expectations if the campus has demonstrated consistent improvement on overall PMF scores over the five-year period.
+In exercising its discretion, the DC PCSB Board shall also consider the strength of un-tiered measures. - All AE schools that have previously adopted the PMF as Goals are captured above.
+There is no AE school that has previously adopted the PMF as Goals undergoing renewal or a subsequent review within the next five years. - AE schools that did not adopt the PMF as Goals prior to SY 2018-19 that wish to adopt the PMF as Goals in the future will adopt the following language for a review cycle that includes any school year between 2014-15 and 2017-18, inclusive: - For each relevant school year 2014-15, 2015-16, 2016-17, and 2017-18, the school must meet the goals and student academic achievement expectations as agreed to in its Charter Agreement.
+For school years 2018-19 and beyond, the school must meet the standard consistent with that review period (i.e., 10- year review, renewal, or and subsequent reviews) as contained in this policy.
 The improvement provision will be included.